 PesoNet

-or next business day for transactions done after cut-off time
+- Not instant transfer, but within the day, or next business day for transactions done after cut-off time

-– Higher maximum limit per transaction
+- No maximum limit per transaction

 – Business days only (and business hours only for some banks)